 In this article, we’ll explain how you can determine to what extent medical insurance is a requirement for you.

-1. Working holiday makers from France only
+1. Working holiday makers from France or Germany

 2. Reciprocal Health Care Agreements